handyc/1is1/README.md

 # 1is1

-1is1 experimental programming language
+1is1 ("one is one") experimental programming language

-1=1

 The primary distinguishing feature of this language is in its use of the = sign to indicate both assignment and equality.